Special effects of Terminator 2: Judgment Day: "Donut head", "Cleave man", and "Pretzel man"

 The T-1000 later impersonates Sarah to lure out John.
 Hamilton's twin sister portrayed Sarah in this scene while Hamilton portrayed her T-1000 impersonation.
-This scene features the only direct transformation of the T-1000 into another character without using an intermediary chrome form as it switches from Hamilton back to Patrick.
+This scene features the only direct transformation of the T-1000 into another character without using an intermediary chrome form as it switches from Hamilton to Patrick.
 This was achieved with a morphing effect, but it was difficult to match both actors' movements and extract them from the mill background.
-Around three weeks were spent developing a background shot that could last for the duration of the shot and these needed to be color corrected to match the individual footage of Hamilton and Patrick.
+Around three weeks were spent developing a background shot that could last for the duration of the shot, which needed to be color-corrected to match the individual footage of Hamilton and Patrick.

 Finally, the T-800 shoots the T-1000 with a grenade launcher, causing its torso to explode.
 Chris Swift and Andy Schoneberg sculpted three full-sized "Pretzel man" puppets.
 One was made of foam rubber sculpted in an "exploded" view that could fold into itself to create a mostly humanoid shape, made by Evan Brainard.
 Once folded, it was held together with trip pins and springs, and the seam was concealed with aspects such as smoke.
 A pneumatic ram was installed to force the head upward as the body sprang open.
 The second puppet required more articulation and was built and mechanized by Brainard.
-It was affixed to the ground on two gimbals and a puppeteering rod ran down its leg to control the overall body by puppeteers below.
+It was affixed to the ground on two gimbals, and a puppeteering rod ran down its leg, letting puppeteers below control the body.
 The head featured radio-controlled jaw and eye movement and cables controlled the head.
-The third and final puppet had no articulation, it was a simple foam puppet with a 35-pound weight inside to make it fall faster.
+The third and final puppet had no articulation; it was a simple foam puppet with a 35-pound weight inside to make it fall faster.